 Students whose matriculation has been terminated because of academic insufficiency may apply for re-admission after one year’s lapse of time.

-The Steinhardt Faculty Committee on Student Progress (COSP) includes the six Directors of Undergraduate Study, the Director of Advisement and Registration Services and the Director of Counseling and Student Services.
+The Steinhardt Faculty Committee on Student Progress (COSP) is comprised of the Director of Advising and Student Success, the Senior Director of Registration Services, and faculty representatives from across the school.
 The Associate Dean has oversight for Committee process and proceedings.

-The COSP meets twice yearly at the end of the fall and spring terms to review and take action on the academic records of both undergraduate and graduate students enrolled in NYU Steinhardt.
+The COSP meets at the end of the academic terms to review and take action on the academic records of both undergraduate and graduate students enrolled at NYU Steinhardt.

-Students whose academic records are scheduled for review are notified by email, asked to forward to the Steinhardt Committee on Student Progress (COSP) any relevant information regarding their records and referred to their academic advisers for further discussion on their academic progress.
+Students whose academic records are scheduled for review are notified by email, asked to share with the Steinhardt Committee on Student Progress (COSP) any relevant information regarding their records and referred to their academic advisors for further discussion on their academic progress.

-THE COSP invites academic advisers whose students are being reviewed to submit recommendations for action.
+The COSP invites academic advisors whose students are being reviewed to submit recommendations for action.

-Students are notified by email of the action taken by the Committee.
-This action is noted on the student transcript and a registration hold is placed on students who have been put on probation or dismissed.
+Students are notified by email of the action taken by the Committee, and a registration hold is placed on students who have been put on probation or dismissed.

 When a student believes the action taken by the Committee on Student Progress has been arbitrary and unfair, he/she may appeal through the Faculty Sub-Committee on Student Appeals, c/o Office of the Associate Dean for Student Affairs.
-That Committee is comprised of two faculty and the recommending faculty/adviser.
-The Director of Registration Services and the Director of Counseling and Student Services serve ex officio.
+That Committee is comprised of faculty and the recommending faculty/advisor.
+The Senior Director of Registration Services and the Director of Advising and Student Success serve ex officio.